malteludwig/directus-netlify-deploy-module/readme.md

 Clicking the Deploy button to trigger the BuildHook on netlify.

-## Preview changes
+## Live preview

-Preview button will call your site as preview
+Preview button will load your site with param `preview`

 ```html
 https://YOURSITE.netlify.app/?preview
 ```

-the preview param can be used to enable preview mode in your application.
+can be used to enable preview mode in your application.

-I.e. enable nuxt preview mode for static sites:
+**Example for Nuxt.js :**

 `plugins/preview.client.js`